Adult Education Presents: Theologians in Nazi Germany: Stories of Resistance

 Dietrich Bonhoeffer: Nationalism and Resistance Then and Now

-Sunday February 3, Rev. Dr. Nancy Duff will lecture on the German theologian Dietrich Bonhoeffer.
+RESCHEDULED for Sunday APRIL 28, Rev. Dr. Nancy Duff will lecture on the German theologian Dietrich Bonhoeffer.
 In August of 1933 Bonhoeffer wrote to his Grandmother: “The issue really is Germanism or Christianity.”
 German Christians placed Nazi flags alongside the communion table and believed God’s will worked through the National Socialist Party.
 For many, loyalty to the Arian race and the German nation (“blood and soil”) had usurped loyalty to God.
 In this session, Dr. Duff will discuss Bonhoeffer’s complicated resistance to Nazi ideology and cautiously consider his work in light of the rise of nationalism in America. today.
 Rev. Dr. Duff has taught Christian Ethics at Princeton Theological Seminary since 1990.
 She received her Ph.D. in theology from Union Theological Seminary in NYC.
 She is an ordained minister in the Presbyterian Church (USA).

 Paul Tillich: Challenging Fascism in His Time and What it Might Mean for Christians Today